 If you need a gift for a drummer or any other musician that needs to record their performance to a certain BPM, the Soundbrenner Pulse watch is great choice.
 This smart watch transmits a pulse in a BPM that you can configure.
 Since you’ll feel the tempo you can play in synch with other musicians and you don’t need an annoying metronome or click track to do so.

 You can set the rhythm by tapping the tempo and the watch can be synched with your friends’ as well as with any DAW through MIDI over USB.

-- 【VIbrating Metronome】- Feel the beat with vibrations instead of annoying clicks.
-Vibrations are 7x stronger than the average vibration of a smartphone; you will never miss another beat.
+- 【Vibrating Metronome】- Feel the beat with vibrations instead of annoying clicks.
+Vibrations are 7x more powerful than the average vibration of a smartphone; you will never miss another beat.
 Free up your ears to focus on the music.

-- 【Customise Rhythm】Customize time signatures, subdivisions and accents.
+- 【Customize Rhythm】Customize time signatures, subdivisions and accents.
 Set your rhythm with tap tempo.
 Simply tap three times and the tempo will follow.

 - 【Multiplayer sync】- Connect up to 5+ devices via NFC/Bluetooth and sync up with your bandmates and friends.